Azure/prometheus-collector/otelcollector/docs/eng.ms/PromMDMTutorial1Account.md

 #### Service Principal

-You can create a service principal or use an existing one with its secert.
+You can create a service principal or use an existing one with its secret.

 * You can either [create a new service principal & secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) using the Azure Portal.